WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 (aka __growth rate__), which is represented using the __O Notation__.
 We
 also care about space (so see Space Complexity below).

+Note: We also use Big O for measuring space complexity (not just time)!

+###<a id="bigooperations">Big O Operations</a>

+When we say calculate Big O, we often have some scenarios we want to look at:

+* Time Complexity vs Space Complexity
+* Average vs Worst
+* For Data Structures: Access, Search, Insertion, Deletion
+* For Sorting: Best, Average, Worst

+Note: Access vs Search - Access is like if I knew your mailbox, I would go there directly.
+Search would be I know
+      your mailbox is somewhere in this block, start searching through.
+      You might not always have a constant Access (e.g. linked list might take you through multiple items before you find the one you're looking for)

 ####<a id="bigoexample">Big O Example</a>

 Say you want to get a hard drive of information to your friend across